 A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency and/or is fake news.
 Fake News is the deliberate attempt to publish hoaxes and/or disinformation for the purpose of profit or influence (Learn More).
 Sources listed in the Questionable Category may be very untrustworthy and should be fact checked on a per article basis.
 Please note sources on this list are not considered fake news unless specifically written in the reasoning section for that source.
 See all Questionable sources.

-- Overall, we rate Truth and Action a Questionable source based on extreme right wing bias, promotion of conspiracies and pseudoscience as well poor use of sources, failed fact checks and a lack of transparency.
+- Overall, we rate Truth and Action a Questionable source based on extreme right-wing bias, promotion of conspiracies and pseudoscience as well as poor use of sources, failed fact checks, and a lack of transparency.

 Reasoning: Extreme Right, Propaganda, Conspiracy, Poor Sourcing, Lack of Transparency, Some Fake News

-Founded in 2013, Truth and Action is a news and opinion website with an extreme right wing bias in reporting.
-The primary focus of the website is Prepping, Survival and Gun Rights.
-The website does not have an about page, nor does it disclose ownership, however they do provide a description on their Facebook page: “I’m tired of saying nothing & doing nothing.
+Founded in 2013, Truth and Action is a news and opinion website with extreme right-wing bias in reporting.
+The primary focus of the website is Prepping, Survival, and Gun Rights.
+The website does not have an about page, nor does it disclose ownership, however, they do provide a description on their Facebook page: “I’m tired of saying nothing & doing nothing.
 It’s time we rally together, get the truth out & make changes to the system.”

 Funded by / Ownership

-Although Truth and Action does not disclose ownership a domain search indicates the website is registered to Truth and Action LLC.
+Although Truth and Action do not disclose ownership a domain search indicates the website is registered to Truth and Action LLC.
 Revenue is derived from advertising.

 Analysis / Bias